hibernate/hibernate-reactive/README.md

 The session is automatically flushed at the end of the transaction.

+### Identifier generation

+Sequence, table, and `UUID` id generation is built in, along with support for assigned ids.

+Custom id generators may be defined by implementing `ReactiveIdentifierGenerator` and declaring the custom implementation using `@GenericGenerator`.

 ## Example program

 There is a very simple example program in the [`example`][example]